We are accelerating a pipeline of potentially best- or first-in-class oncology therapies to fight cancers with high unmet medical needs.

 We are developing a potential best-in-class selective CDK4 inhibitor, AVZO-022 (ARTS-022), for HR+ breast cancer and other advanced solid tumors.

 FDA-approved CDK4/6 inhibitors target the cyclin D1-CDK4/6-pRb axis, which is dysregulated in HR+ breast cancer.
-Despite the impact of approved CDK4/6 inhibitors in HR+ breast cancer, patients develop resistance.
-CDK2 hyperactivation has been known to be a key mechanism of resistance, and CDK2 inhibition may mitigate these resistance mechanisms to achieve better outcomes for patients.
+In addition, breast cancer cells are more reliant on CDK4 compared with CDK61.
+Despite the impact of approved CDK4/6 inhibitors in HR+ breast cancer, patients experience hematologic toxicity due to the key role of CDK6 in hematopoiesis2 and many progress due to resistance associated with CDK2 hyperactivation enabling cell cycle progression.
+Therefore, the combination of a selective CDK4 inhibitor and selective CDK2 inhibitor may achieve better outcomes for patients.

 1